Carbon

 • It experiences different chemical reactions that depend on the organic compound that is forming this chemical element.
 For example:

-You may be interested: States of Matter
+You may be interested: Atomic Number

 The combustion of alkanes.